orizens/orizens.com/src/pages/blog/2015-01-19-why-functional-javascript-works-better-for-me-sometimes-and-maybe-for-others.md

 };
 ```

-That's because the &#8220;for" loop run all assignments of the &#8220;onPlay" function in the same execution context.
+That's because the "for" loop run all assignments of the "onPlay" function in the same execution context.
 To solve that, prior to modern es5/6 solutions, you could use private context for each (using a closure):

 ```typescript
 for (var i = 0; i < tracks.length; i++) {